 GDPR regulations are shaped around seven compliance principles that help protect consumers' personal data.
 GDPR requires that businesses protect consumer data throughout every interaction with consumers.

 Companies are required to protect data “by design and by default,” which means data protection principles are integrated throughout all processes.
-Essentially, how to protect your consumer’s data should be top of mind all the time.
+Essentially, protecting your consumers’ data should be a top priority.

 7 GDPR compliance principles

-3. Data minimization: Consumers should not need to provide more information than what is needed for a specific purpose.
+- Data minimization: Consumers should not be required to provide more information than necessary for a specific purpose.

-5. Storage limitation: Consumer data should only be kept for as long as needed.
+- Storage limitation: Consumer data should be retained only for as long as necessary.

 GDPR rules about processing personal data

-One of the main tenets of GDPR is when and how personal data is processed.
-Not only does the GDPR hold companies to a higher standard when they’re collecting consumer data, it also requires that companies have a written agreement with any third party who may also have access to the collected data.
+One of the main tenets of GDPR is the regulation of when and how personal data is processed.
+Not only does the GDPR hold companies to a higher standard when collecting consumer data, but it also requires companies to have a written agreement with any third party that may have access to the collected data.

-In Article 28 of the GDPR, it outlines the need for a data processing agreement:
+Article 28 of the GDPR outlines the need for a data processing agreement:

 “Processing by a processor shall be governed by a contract or other legal act under Union or Member State law that is binding on the processor about the controller and that sets out the subject matter and duration of the processing, the nature, and purpose of the processing, the type of personal data and categories of data subjects and the obligations and rights of the controller.”[1]

-The GDPR defines data processing as any act that can be accomplished using someone’s data, including storing data, using the data, monetizing the data, and more.
+The GDPR defines data processing as any act that can be accomplished using someone’s data, including storing, using, or monetizing the data.

-The GDPR and the UK's Data Protection Act both also include regulations around data profiling.
-For profiling used to make automated decisions with potential legal consequences for the consumer, such as approval of a loan, there must be a legal basis, it must be required to create an agreement, and the consumer must give explicit consent.
+The GDPR and the UK's Data Protection Act both include regulations around data profiling.
+For profiling used to make automated decisions with potential legal consequences for the consumer, such as loan approval, there must be a legal basis, it must be required to create an agreement, and the consumer must give explicit consent.

-As for profiling used for marketing purposes, such as personalized ads, businesses must get permission from the consumer or there must be "justified interest."
+For profiling used for marketing purposes, such as personalized ads, businesses must obtain permission from the consumer or demonstrate a "justified interest."

-Not only does the GDPR stipulate how third parties use consumer data, but it also requires the companies collecting the data only to gather the information necessary for the task at hand.
-If your contact form asks for more information than necessary, you may be out of compliance with GDPR.
+Not only does the GDPR stipulate how third parties use consumer data, but it also requires companies to restrict their data collection to only the information necessary for the task at hand.
+If your contact form requests more information than necessary, you may be in violation of the GDPR.

 GDPR rules about consent

-• Consent must be freely given.
-To be in compliance, users must give you consent to use their data.
-This consent must be freely given, or in a sense, you can’t pressure them into opting in.
+- Consent must be freely given.
+To be in compliance, users must provide their consent for you to use their data.
+This consent must be freely given; in other words, you can’t pressure them into opting in.

-• Consent must be specific.
-When requesting consent to use data, companies should be specific on what data is needed and how it will be used.
+- Consent must be specific.
+When requesting consent to use data, companies should be specific about what data is needed and how it will be used.

-• Consent can be revoked.
-Users on your website must also be able to remove their consent at any point in time.
+- Consent can be revoked.
+Users on your website must also be able to withdraw their consent at any time.

-Also called the right of erasure, the GDPR’s right to be forgotten allows consumers to request that an organization erase their data.
-While this may seem simple, the GDPR includes guidance on when the right of erasure can be requested and how businesses can create a right to be forgotten form for their consumers.
+Also known as the right to erasure, the GDPR’s right to be forgotten enables consumers to request that an organization delete their data.
+While this may seem straightforward, the GDPR outlines the circumstances under which the right to erasure can be requested and provides guidance on how businesses can create a 'right to be forgotten' form for their consumers.

 Do you need a Data Protection Officer?

-For some companies, a Data Protection Officer (DPO) assists with the upkeep of GDPR compliance and ensures that all data collected is done properly.
-The DPO helps implement GDPR best practices and trains employees on how to handle data properly and can be a member of the data controller or data processors team.
+For some companies, a Data Protection Officer (DPO) helps maintain GDPR compliance and ensures that all collected data is handled properly.
+The DPO helps implement GDPR best practices and trains employees on how to handle data correctly, and can be a member of the data controller or data processor team.

 The GDPR outlines other priorities of a DPO, including: